All About Southern Cooking

 A cooking style created through pain, survival, creativity, and resilience.

-Here on Divas Can Cook, there is no shortage of traditional Southern-style recipes.
+Here on Divas Can Cook, there is no shortage of traditional Southern food recipes.
 From creamy grits to all things smothered in gravy, it’s my favorite kind of cooking!
 Of course, my deep North Carolina-Georgia roots probably have a lot to do with that!

 Nonetheless, the spirit of down-home Southern cooking is enchanting.
 Those rich flavors, generous portions, and aromas that can travel miles have a way of bringing people together and warming the soul.